"Ebb of a Spring Tide" sculpture - marymattinglystudio

 At Socrates Sculpture Park, the canoe settled into the ground at an angle that made the ground look like it was water.
 What will the park look like in the future as water demands its pathways?

-This structure began as a greenhouse and was used as a gymnasium, a studio, and a habitat during the duration of Ebb of a Spring Tide.
+This structure began as a greenhouse and was used as a studio during the duration of Ebb of a Spring Tide.

 Be in touch for more information!